EtaPi/potw_7/README.md

 # potw_7

-onsider the set of mazes on a 4x4 grid.
+Consider the set of mazes on a 4x4 grid.
 The outside edges are filled in, but the 24 internal edges may or may not be 'walls.'
 Here's an example (excuse the ASCII):

 ```
  _ _ _ _